reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 - https://t.me/androidryukimodsdiscussions/58223

 ## Bug Report
-- Do not asking for fix.
+- Do not asking for fix!
 There is no fix.
 Only device compatibility.

 ## Credits and Contributors
 - https://t.me/viperatmos